- What is the application deadline?

 We do not award credit for life experience.
 Most MPS students come to the program with significant work experience, but earning the MPS degree requires completion of the full 30-credit program.

 - I’ve taken statistics classes in the past.
-Can I place out of the summer session?
+Can I place out of this part of the curriculum?

-All MPS students are required to take the summer-session statistics course.
-If you have taken statistics in the past, the two-week class can provide an opportunity to refresh your skills and gain exposure to newer developments in statistical software.
+All MPS students are required to take the statistics course.
+If you have taken statistics in the past, the MPS course will be an opportunity to refresh your skills and gain exposure to newer developments in statistical software.

 - What is an MPS degree?
 Would I earn a master’s degree or a certificate?